Best phones 2024 tested — December top picks

 -

 Camera performance: iPhones live and die by their cameras, and the telephoto lens on the iPhone 16 Pro Max offers some notable improvements to both its main camera and its ultrawide lens.
 These complement the 5x telephoto lens that returns from the iPhone 15 Pro Max.
 Because the iPhone 16 Pro features the same camera setup for $200 less, we rank that phone as the best camera phone overall, but you won't be disappointed with what the iPhone 16 Pro Max cameras produce.
-We've even put it through a 200 photo face-off against the Galaxy S24 Ultra to crown an undisputed champion.
+We've even put it through a 200 photo face-off against the Galaxy S24 Ultra to crown an undisputed champion, and the iPhone 16 Pro Max came out on top on the strength of its superior dynamic range and low-light shooting capabilities.

-Verdict: The iPhone 16 Pro Max has been tops for design, photography and performance.
-Charging speed and digital zoom features could be further refined, and it's very expensive.
+Verdict: The iPhone 16 Pro Max wins top marks for design, photography and performance.
+Charging speed and digital zoom features could be further refined, and it's very expensive relative to some of the other phones on this list, but you definitely get a lot of power and polish for your money.

 Read the full review: iPhone 16 Pro Max